outdreamer/build-a-cure-1/docs/specific/math_terms.md

 	- continuity
 	- convergence
 	- connectedness
-	- infinity
+	- infinite
 	- adjacency
 	- cooperation (objects/types/attributes)
 	- scale
 	- discriminant: example of calculating properties of solution without calculating solution directly
 		- can tell if solution sub-components (roots) are equal, signed, etc by calculating value of discriminant which is a function of polynomial coefficients
 	- nilpotent

 ## Types

-	- types are determined by sets of attributes (continuous, host system, reversibility, combinability, measurability)
+	- types are determined by sets of attributes (continuous, host system, reversibility, c  ombinability, measurability)

 	- number types
 	- data types